 What Does a 650 Credit Score Mean?

 Having a 650 credit score basically means you are within the acceptable boundaries of risk for lenders.
-As a result, you will qualify for some competitive financial products like mortgages, but likely at a higher interest rate than someone with better credit.
+As a result, you will qualify for some financial products like mortgages, but likely at a higher interest rate than someone with better credit.
 According to Equifax, the range of credit scores from 300 to 900 is divided into five categories:

 - Very good